florian101010/homebrew-migration-helper/README.md

 *   **[Script Details (`SCRIPT_DETAILS.md`)](./docs/SCRIPT_DETAILS.md):** A deep dive into how the script works, including API handling, caching, path resolution, and variable explanations.
 *   **[Troubleshooting Guide (`TROUBLESHOOTING.md`)](./docs/TROUBLESHOOTING.md):** Solutions for common errors and issues you might encounter.

+## 📜 Version History

+See the [CHANGELOG.md](./CHANGELOG.md) for a detailed history of changes.
+Release notes for specific versions can be found in [RELEASE_NOTES.md](./RELEASE_NOTES.md) or on the [GitHub Releases](https://github.com/florian101010/homebrew-migration-helper/releases) page.

 ## 🤝 Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.